Hubble Space Telescope Imaging Reveals That SN 2015bh Is Much Fainter than Its Progenitor: Discussion

-We now consider whether the flattening of the $F814W$ light curve between 2017 and 2019 may be attributed to an unresolved light echo.
-In this scenario, light from the transient is scattered by circumstellar or more distant dust into the line of sight of the observer.
-The echo is observed with a time delay because of the longer light path compared to the unscattered light that comes directly from the transient.
-In the case of SNe with CSM from recent pre-explosion mass loss, a scattered light echo from circumstellar dust will lead to a flatting of the optical light curve and is also expected to accompany a thermal echo, as the heated dust will re-radiate light absorbed from the transient into the IR \citep{chevalier86}.
-For example, this argument has been used to explain the late-time optical emission of the CSM-interacting SN\,2006gy \citep{smith08,miller10,fox15b}.
-Scattered light echoes may also arise from a foreground distribution of dust, as claimed, e.g., in the cases of the type IIb SN\,2011dh \citep{maund19} and the type Ia SN\,1998bu \citep{cappellaro01}.
-In either case, the SED of a scattered light echo will resemble the luminosity-weighted average of the time-varying SED of the transient, which will be dominated by the spectrum of the transient at peak.
-An echo may also appear somewhat bluer owing to the enhanced scattering efficiency of dust grains at shorter wavelengths.
+In the light-echo scenario, additional light from the transient is scattered by circumstellar or more distant dust into the line of sight of the observer.
+The echo has a time delay because of the longer light path compared to direct, unscattered light from the transient.
+For SNe with CSM from recent pre-explosion mass loss, a scattered-light echo from circumstellar dust will lead to a flatting of the optical light curve and is also expected to accompany a thermal echo, as the heated dust will reradiate light absorbed from the transient into the IR \citep{chevalier86}.
+This argument has been used, for example, to explain the late-time optical emission of the CSM-interacting SN\,2006gy \citep{smith08,miller10,fox15b}.
+Scattered-light echoes may also arise from a foreground distribution of dust, as claimed, e.g., in the cases of the Type IIb SN\,2011dh \citep{maund19} and the Type Ia SN\,1998bu \citep{cappellaro01}.
+The SED of a scattered-light echo will resemble the luminosity-weighted average of the time-varying SED of the transient, which will be dominated by the spectrum of the transient at peak.
+An echo may also appear bluer owing to the enhanced scattering efficiency of dust grains at shorter wavelengths.

-At peak, the optical colors of SN\,2015bh are relatively blue at $V-I = -0.06 \pm 0.03$~mag \citep{elias-rosa16}.
-In 2017 and 2018, the comparable $F555W - F814W$ color stays largely constant at $\approx$0.3~mag, though the uncertainty in 2018 is larger ($\pm$0.3~mag).
-This argues against an echo as the dominant source of the emission in 2018.
+At peak, the optical colors of SN\,2015bh are relatively blue at $V-I = -0.06 \pm 0.04$~mag \citep{elias-rosa16}.
+In 2017 and 2018, the comparable $F555W - F814W$ color stays largely constant at $\approx$0.4~mag, though the uncertainty in 2018 is larger ($\pm$0.3~mag).
+This argues against an echo as the dominant source of the emission in 2018, though it cannot be conclusively ruled out as the SED of the echo will depend on the grain properties of the dust and its geometry \citep[see, e.g.,][]{maund19}.
 We lack color information to derive further constraints on the echo scenario in 2019, but note that our 2021 spectrum does not display any features (e.g., broad H$\alpha$) reminiscent of the transient at peak.
-Lastly, the 2019 source is well-fit by an ACS/WFC PSF, implying a projected size $\lesssim$0.5 WFC pixels or $\lesssim\!
+Lastly, the 2019 source is well fit by an ACS/WFC PSF, implying a projected size $\lesssim$0.5 WFC pixels or $\lesssim\!
 0\farcs02$--$0\farcs03$.
 An echo will become more obvious as a spatially extended source with time, a scenario that could be tested with future HST imaging.